opentoonz/opentoonz_docs/source/painting_animation_levels.rst

 - The Paint Check displays the areas painted with the current color in red.

-- The Black BG Check displays the background colors defined in the scene settings for the viewer and the camera in black (see  :ref:`Customizing the Work Area <customizing_the_work_area>`  for details).
+- The Black BG Check displays the background colors defined in the scene settings for the viewer and the camera in black (see  :ref:`Customizing the Viewer <customizing_the_work_area>`  for details).

 .. note:: All the checks can also be combined in order to achieve specific display modes (see also  :ref:`Checking Gaps in the Drawing Outline <checking_gaps_in_the_drawing_outline>` ).